Lawberryy/Lawberryy/README.md

 > 'When do you think people die?
 When they are shot in the heart with a pistol?
 No. When they are ravaged by an uncurable disease?
 No. [...]
 It’s when... they are forgotten!' - Dr. Hiluluk

+Yes... these are all from One Piece :pirate_flag:

 <!--